calebong/calebong.github.io/index.md

        announced the limited-time launch of New York-style pizza, sold in eight "oversized and foldable" slices in a 16-inch pie.
 The offer will be available starting December 27 and run through March 13, 2022, priced at $13 with one topping included.
 Papa John's stock has run up 53% in 2021 while the benchmark S&amp;P 500 index
         SPX,
         -1.14%
-       is up 21.1% for the period.                                                      , Ben Affleck in 'The Tender Bar' and a new 'Hotel Transylvania' movie top the list of originals                                                                                                                                                                                                                                                                                                                                                                                                                                 , Tonya Garcia is a MarketWatch reporter covering retail and consumer-oriented companies.
+       is up 21.1% for the period.                                                      , Musk has been selling billions of dollars worth of Tesla stock in recent months, and seemingly bragged about his tax bill amid a tiff with Sen. Elizabeth Warren                                                                                                                                                                                                                                                                                                                                                               , Tonya Garcia is a MarketWatch reporter covering retail and consumer-oriented companies.
 You can follow her on Twitter @tgarcianyc.
 She is based in New York.
 Tonya joined MarketWatch from Moguldom Media, where she was business editor for MadameNoire, a website targeting African-American women with a range of content from personal finance to economics, politics, education and lifestyle and entertainment.
 She also worked at Mediabistro, and previously handled media relations for MSLGroup’s consumer practice. </td>
   </tr>
   <tr>
    <td style="text-align:left;"> https://tradingeconomics.com/commodity/cotton </td>